nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 After the kits have paired for the first time, they are now bonded.
 This means the Long-Term Key(LTK) is stored on each side, and that the kits will only connect to each other unless the bonding information is cleared.
-To clear the bonding information, press and hold **BTN5** during boot.
+To clear the bonding information, press and hold **BTN 5** during boot.

 When you finish testing, power off the nRF5340 Audio development kits by switching the power switch from On to Off.